Local Regulations

 Required Documentation

-- Cleanout Permit: Required to legally conduct a property cleanout.
+- Cleanout Permit: Required for legal authorization to conduct the cleanout.

 Inspection Process

-- Initial Assessment: Conduct a thorough inspection of the property to identify hazardous materials and cleanup needs.
+- Site Inspection: Conduct a thorough inspection of the property to identify hazardous materials and assess the scope of cleanout.